-But in this crusade, humanity gets crushed, people die, collapsed buildings transform into graves.
+But in this crusade, humanity gets crushed, people die, and collapsed buildings transform into graves.

 Continuous strikes and thunders of missiles and bombs make the citizens homeless and refugees in minutes; millions in desperation seek shelter in neighbouring lands.

-Worst of all, when we grasp for a moment the feelings of an innocent child gazing at the rolling scene of devastation, destruction, and deaths.
+Worst of all, when we momentarily grasp the feelings of an innocent child gazing at the rolling scene of devastation, destruction, and deaths.

 If asked, “do you know or understand all this, and why the war around?”